US Cash Products-Harbor products edge up on refinery outage

 Jet fuel was steady with trades at 2.9 cents and 3 cents under January heating oil.

 In the Midwest, markets were generally quiet, with Chicago gasoline differentials moving out to 9.00/7.00 cents under January RBOB futures as the first cycle of December trade got under way.
-Any-November Group 3 gasoline was pegged at 4.75/4.25 cents under, down 0.75 cent.
+Any-November Group 3 gasoline was pegged at 4.00/3.50 cents under, unchanged on the day.

-Chicago ULSD tumbled Monday afternoon in Cycle 1 trade and was pegged at 7.75/7.25 cents under, down 5.00 cents from Friday's settlement.
-Group 3 ULSD was pegged modestly lower Monday in thin trade, said traders.
+Chicago and Group 3 ultra-low distillate markets were pegged modestly lower Monday in thin trade, said traders.

 For more refinery news, please go to REF/OUT